kbrock84/kbrock84.com-gatsby/src/pages/03-14-2019/index.md

 Regular expressions can look intimidating if you haven't had some experience with them.
 If you can write code you can learn regular expressions.
 It's just syntax and almost every language supports them.
 I use regular expressions almost daily to search for files with standard naming conventions, or just those files someone is looking for, you know, on that server that so many people have touched.

 There are however, some cases where you should just reach for a library.
 A notorious example is validating email with high accuracy.
-If a regular expression gets too complex, it can become difficult to debug and maintane.
+If a regular expression gets too complex, it can become difficult to debug and maintain.
 So let someone else do that work if you can.

 Okay lets look at the operators first.
 Remember, this is not a comprehensive list.
 Just enough to get started.
 I'll list resources at the end.